TOPS System: Health economics

 Economic analyses suggest that TOPS may be cost-effective compared with fusion.
 These findings are based on improvements in quality of life, faster recovery, and reduced need for reoperation over time.

 Limitations and safety

+Clinical trials comparing lumbar facet arthroplasty with the TOPS system to lumbar fusion have reported overall complication and reoperation rates that are broadly similar between procedures.

+Reported adverse events include infection, dural tear, pedicle screw loosening or implant-related complications, and the need for revision surgery.

+In randomized studies with two-year follow-up, symptomatic adjacent segment degeneration has been reported more frequently after fusion than after facet arthroplasty.

-Reported complications are similar to those seen with other spinal implants, including infection, implant failure, and the need for revision surgery.
-Patient selection is critical, as the device is not indicated for individuals with high-grade spondylolisthesis, severe osteoporosis, or significant spinal deformity.
+Appropriate patient selection remains important, as the device is not indicated for individuals with high-grade spondylolisthesis, severe osteoporosis, or significant spinal deformity.